 I’m in love with gabions.
 At once both industrial chic and quaintly folksy, there’s something about that combined texture of stone and the sheen of metal mesh that really appeals.
-The other reason is they’re so DIY, as I’ve discovered since our first foray into gabion building early last year.
+The other reason is they’re so DIY, as I’ve discovered since our first foray into gabion building a couple of years ago.

-A few months ago, the wonderfully talented Steve Warner (Outhouse Designs) did a quick sketch of a new backyard design for me.
+Then I was lucky enough to have the wonderfully talented Steve Warner (Outhouse Designs) do a quick sketch of a new backyard design for me.
 It included some low, curved, dry stone retaining walls and an free-standing stone ‘echo’ wall a few metres away and on a similar curve to help define a pathway.
 I ummed and ahhed about it for a while – I loved the shape and texture of the walls but the cost of buying the dimension stone and getting a stone mason in to build them……

 When I realised I could build them as gabion walls at a fraction of the cost, it got me thinking about all sorts of ways you could use gabions in garden design.
 If you have access to local fill material (which can be any rubbish stone as long as its dimensions are bigger than the mesh openings), they’re cheap as chips to build, as the cages or mesh will only cost a few hundred dollars.